Recap of an enduringly popular and truly global event.

 Agathe provided the European viewpoint and focused on the key regulatory and policy initiatives which are likely to be expanded on by legislators in the coming years, such as the circular economy and product eco-design; but also greater moves to address “psychosocial” risks, such as stress, in workplaces (such as in Spain, Sweden and Belgium); and moves to simplify environmental regulations as a whole (such as in the Netherlands).

-Ruth, Kengo and Amber very ably met the quite considerable challenge of condensing a vast amount of information into an hour’s presentation.
+Ruth, Kengo and Agathe very ably met the quite considerable challenge of condensing a vast amount of information into an hour’s presentation.
 There was even time for some interesting questions, of which most were heavily focused on recent political developments in the U.S.A. and the UK.